This post contains affiliate links. Click here to read my affiliate policy.

 I am sucker for a good deal and I often find myself in the clearance section of the grocery store stocking up on staples when I can find them.
 First, we pretty much only drink water, raw milk/coconut milk, and tea/coffee in our house.
 If I’m feeling like branching out I will have kombucha but I can not remember the last time we had juice.

 So when I saw pomegranate juice on clearance for one dollar, I have no idea why I put it in my cart and took it home.
 The stuff is crazy sweet out of the jar.
-I was thinking of maybe using it in a pudding recipe or popsicle but instead wondered what would happen if I froze it into pomegranate ice cubes and used it as a splash of flavor and color in sparkling water.
+I was thinking of maybe using it in a pudding recipe or popsicle but instead wondered what would happen if I froze it into pomegranate ice cubes and used it as a splash of flavor and color in sparkling water or in a lemon drop shot.

 A couple of things: